 21. Cat House

-No free Riga walking tour would be complete without passing the famed Cat House, one of the city’s most beloved attractions.
-This custard yellow colored building, fluidly designed in Art Nouveau style in 1909, is easily recognizable due to the black cat statue situated on its turret.
-Being the proud possessor of two lovely mini panthers, I love the building.
+No Riga walking tour would be complete without seeing the famed Cat House, one of the city’s most beloved attractions.
+This custard yellow colored building, fluidly designed in Art Nouveau style in 1909, is easily recognizable due to the black cat statues situated on its turrets.
+Being a big fan of Art Nouveau and the proud possessor of two lovely mini panthers, I love this building.

 Your next stop is the Great Guild (22) which lies on Amatu Street.
 You’ll be walking a distance of 80 m.